-- In Anchorage: Alaska Regional Hospital and the Surgery Center of Anchorage are the Preferred Provider (PPO) Facilities for Inpatient and Outpatient services obtained in the Municipality of Anchorage, Alaska. - In Mat-Su: Mat-Su Regional Medical Center is the Preferred Provider (PPO) Facility for services obtained in the Mat-Su Borough, Alaska. - All other Areas: Aetna is the nationwide network of Preferred Providers.
+- In Anchorage: Alaska Regional Hospital, Alaska Surgery Center, Alpine Surgery Center, and the Surgery Center of Anchorage are the Preferred Provider (PPO) Facilities for Inpatient and Outpatient services obtained in the Municipality of Anchorage, Alaska. - In Mat-Su: Mat-Su Regional Medical Center is the Preferred Provider (PPO) Facility for services obtained in the Mat-Su Borough, Alaska. - All other Areas including Fairbanks: Aetna is the nationwide network of Preferred Providers and facilities.
 In some cases, Aetna may use another network (such as Beech Street) to provide discounts for providers who are not in the Aetna network.